Mizakson/passwordGenerator/README.md

 passwordGenerator

-The following project is a password generator created using python, and the python secrets and string modules.
+The following project is a password generator created using python, and the python-secrets and python-string modules.

 The constraints for the generated password are as follows: